taohou01/zzup/README.md

 We also notice the following:

-- Since we sweep the distance threshold in decreasing order, the starting filtration is an *up-down* zigzag filtration which corresponds to the infinite distance.
+- Since we sweep the distance threshold in decreasing order, the starting filtration is an *up-down* zigzag filtration corresponding to the infinite distance, which adds all edges first and then delete them.
 The representatives for the up-down filtration are computed from an algorithm similar to the one described in Appendix A of `[3]` ([link](https://arxiv.org/pdf/2105.00518.pdf)).
+Notice that the addition and deletion of edges in the initial up-down filtration are in specific orders to ease the subsequent edge operations.

-- For efficient implementation, when manipulating chains during the update of representatives, contents of a chain (which is an increasing array of simplex id's) never change once the chain is initially set.
+- For efficient implementation, when manipulating chains during the update of representatives, the content of a chain (which is an increasing array of simplex id's) never changes once the chain is initially set.
 Hence, with [`std::share_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr), copying a chain is nothing but copying the chain's smart pointer (which is constant time).
 Whenever summing two chains, the resulting chain always points to a newly allocated memory location.
-Doing this can avoid a lot of unnecessary chain copies.
+Doing this can avoid unnecessary chain copies.

 - [`FastZigzag`](https://github.com/taohou01/fzz) is used for computing zigzag barcodes from scratch (for the purpose of timing comparison).
 Codes of [`FastZigzag`](https://github.com/taohou01/fzz) are wrapped into a class (`fzz.h/cpp`). [phat](https://github.com/blazs/phat) is used for computing the standard (non-zigzag) persistence in [`FastZigzag`](https://github.com/taohou01/fzz).